apache/apex-core/docs/application_packages.md

 The root logger’s level is set to WARN and the output is set to the console (stdout).

-Note that by default from project created from the maven archetype, there is already a log4j.properties file under src/test/resources and that file is only used for the unit test.
+Note that by default from project created from the maven archetype, there is a log4j.properties file under src/main/resources that can be modified or replaced.
+Also there is a log4j.properties file under src/test/resources and that file is only used for unit tests.

 ## Zip Structure of Application Package